 The RML Specialty Hospital Safety Line is a voice mail extension available for patients and families to report safety concerns.
 Calls are monitored daily during normal business hours, Monday-Friday.

-ANY URGENT SAFETY CONCERNS SHOULD BE REPORTED TO THE NURSING SUPERVISOR OR THE ADMINISTRATOR ON CALL FOR IMMEDIATE RESOLUTION visit, you will be asked to provide photo identification (driver's license, state ID, etc.) to be scanned by the receptionist and entered into our visitor database.
+ANY URGENT SAFETY CONCERNS SHOULD BE REPORTED TO THE NURSING SUPERVISOR OR THE ADMINISTRATOR ON CALL FOR IMMEDIATE RESOLUTION

 VISITOR INFORMATION